bitcoinhealth/bitcoinhealth/README.md

 # BitcoinHealth Coin
 A new USA cryptocurrency based on Bitcoin blockchain frameworks for buying essential goods, hospital/medical payments, and medicines utilizing Cloud Web Services nodes.
 Developed by former consultants at the CDC.
+Will incorporate Quantum computing methods.

 Launching in 2020.